daconjurer/stm32_dev/README.md

 # stm32_dev
 This repo collects development tools, examples, and reference on embedded systems development using the STM32 "Blue Pill" MCU.
-The setup includes Bare Metal, CMSIS, Mbed, FreeRTOS and Arduino applications.
+The setup includes Bare Metal, Mbed, FreeRTOS and Arduino applications.

 ## Prerequisites